Share This Article

 - Fenty Beauty: 2.2/10

-TirTir recorded 124 million average monthly searches and a 91,720% engagement rate on TikTok.
+TirTir recorded 124 million average monthly searches and a 91,720% engagement rate on TikTok, according to Cosmetify's published rankings.
 For a brand with a fraction of the social following of its competitors, those numbers represent something extraordinary: a product so compelling that the internet cannot stop talking about it.

 From Three Shades to Forty: The Inclusivity Pivot

 Korean beauty brands have historically faced criticism for catering almost exclusively to lighter skin tones, typically offering foundations in three to five shades.
 When TirTir's Mask Fit Red Cushion first gained traction in 2023, it was available in just three shades: porcelain, ivory, and sand.
-As the brand expanded into the US and European markets, Western influencers were vocal about the lack of shade diversity.
-TirTir listened.
-By 2024, it had expanded to nine shades.
-Today, the cushion foundation comes in 40, with custom options that can extend to 150.
+As the brand expanded into the US and European markets, Western creators were vocal about the lack of shade diversity.
+TirTir responded by widening the range to nine shades in 2024 and 40 shades by 2026, according to CNN's February 18 feature on the brand's expansion.
+That progression matters because it shows the brand treated criticism as product direction rather than a PR nuisance.

 The Olympics Moment

-When American figure skater Madison Chock took to the ice at the 2026 Milan Winter Olympics, eagle-eyed beauty watchers noticed something: her flawless complexion was courtesy of TirTir's Mask Fit Red Cushion.
-It was the kind of organic, high-profile placement that money cannot buy, and it cemented the product's crossover from TikTok phenomenon to mainstream cultural fixture.
+When American figure skater Madison Chock took to the ice at the 2026 Milan Winter Olympics, beauty watchers noticed she was wearing TirTir's Mask Fit Red Cushion, as reported by CNN's February 18 feature on K-beauty's global expansion.
+It was the kind of organic, high-profile placement that money cannot buy, and it helped cement the product's crossover from TikTok phenomenon to mainstream cultural fixture.

 The foundation's appeal is technical as much as cultural.
 It promises 72 hours of breathable, sweat-proof, waterproof coverage in a compact cushion format.
-That format itself, liquid foundation housed in a portable compact with an applicator puff, is a Korean innovation that has no real Western equivalent.
+That format itself, liquid foundation housed in a portable compact with an applicator puff, is a Korean innovation with little direct Western equivalent.
 It is fast, lightweight, and designed for touch-ups on the go.
-For a generation raised on 10-step skincare routines and "glass skin" tutorials, it makes perfect sense.

 David vs. Goliath, K-Beauty Edition

 The most striking aspect of TirTir's dominance is the scale mismatch.
 Huda Beauty commands nearly 70 million combined followers across Instagram and TikTok.
 Kylie Cosmetics has a 28.2 million strong following.
-TirTir?
-Just 1.5 million.
+TirTir had roughly 1.5 million when Cosmetify published the 2026 index.

 What TirTir has instead is viral gravity.
 A 91,720% engagement rate means the brand's content is not just seen but actively shared, discussed, and recreated by its community.
 On TikTok, the Mask Fit Red Cushion has become a genre unto itself: application videos, shade-matching reviews, before-and-after reveals, and duets that stack up millions of views.
 The brand did not buy this attention.
 It earned it through product performance and a community-first approach to expansion.